Safeguarding and Prevent

 Safeguarding the welfare of our pupils and providing a safe environment with robust systems to ensure the safety and healthy development of all our pupils within the academy and on related academy trips and other activities is our highest priority.

 To ensure we achieve our objective we have the highest expectations that all staff, governors and volunteers working in or on behalf of UTC@MediaCityUK, identify children and young people who are suffering or likely to suffer abuse and take appropriate action with the aim of making sure they are kept safe both at home and in the Academy.
-The safeguarding policy provides a comprehensive guidance to all of our procedures and highlights key safeguarding issues, which include the Prevent strategy, cyber bullying, peer on peer abuse, FGM and Child sexual exploitation.
+The safeguarding policy provides a comprehensive guidance to all of our procedures and highlights key safeguarding issues, which include the Prevent strategy, cyber bullying, Child on Child abuse, FGM and Child sexual exploitation.

 Please see below further guidance on key areas.